essoen/essoen.github.io/content/work.md

 A couple of things I value and believe in:

 * Making everyone heard and trusted - people are quite knowledgeable, and will give great input.
-With trust, we great even better results.
+With trust, we achieve even better results.
-* Taking action - stop discussing, let's try something out, get data or just go ahead and do it
+* Bias towards action: Let's stop discussing, and try something out.
+That could be getting real data, or just try it.
 * Building multi-disciplinary teams - most problems are not one sided, i.e. cannot in full be solved by an area of expertise.
 Neither is one person alone the best way to handle problems or workloads.

 ## Work Schedule